 The argument is hard to comprehend today because most of us think like mutationists and no longer accept the shifting-gene-frequencies theory central to classical thinking.

-The way to understand the argument more sympathetically is to consider how, in the neo-Darwinian tradition, the focus on natural selection shapes conceptions of evolutionary causation in a very specific way: selection is taken as the paradigm of a cause, so that other evolutionary factors are treated as causal only to the extent that they look (somehow) like selection.
-For instance, drift and selection can both cause fixations, and so they are often contrasted as alternative evolutionary causes.
+The way to understand the argument more sympathetically is to consider how, in the neo-Darwinian tradition, the focus on natural selection shapes conceptions of evolutionary causation: selection is taken as the paradigm of a cause, so that other evolutionary factors are treated as causal only to the extent that they look (in some way) like selection.
+For instance, drift and selection can both cause fixations, and so (in the context of population-genetics discussions) they are often contrasted as the two alternative causes of evolutionary change.

 More generally, classical population genetics tends to treats causes of evolution as mass-action pressures that shift frequencies.
 The mutation-pressure argument treats mutation as a pressure that might drive alleles to prominence, i.e., to high frequencies.